Tharisky/Portfolio/Projects/VAPT ( March 2022) - Metasploitable 2/Report.md

  The information gathered during this phase includes:
-1.Service enumeration using nmap: This action was carried out to get information about the running services and open ports on HappieeCorp's server.
+1.Service enumeration using nmap: This action was carried out to get information about the running services and open ports on Risky_Corporations's server.

 Figure 2.1 Nmap result